Basketball at the 2010 Central American and Caribbean Games

 The Basketball competition at the 2010 Central American and Caribbean Games was held in Mayagüez, Puerto Rico.

 The men's tournament was scheduled to be held from 24–30 July, the women's tournament was scheduled to be held from 18–23 July at the Palacio de Recreación y Deportes, the Raymond Dalmau Coliseum and the Arquelio Torres Coliseum all in Porta del Sol.

+Puerto Rico won gold in the men's tournament.
+The Puerto Rico women also captured gold.